pods13/assetsfirst/README.md

 - [x] Setup schedule job that recalculate position p&l and keep results in a separate db table, use these data in positionView
 - [x] On balance and contributions plots on yAxis use short number form
 - [x] Migrate to spring boot 3
+- [x] Allow user to change name of tag category
 </details>

 <details>